AzQHA Trail Challenge & Trail Ride Program

 IN-HAND- Horses will be lead thru obstacles.
 Any breed any size, any age, but may not be RIDDEN in a Trail Challenge during the year.

-Entries will be taken at the Trail Challenge and all riders will be given an Obstacle map but we will not walk the course prior to starting.
+Pre-Entries and payment should be mailed in before at the Trail Challenge and all riders will be given an Obstacle map but we will not walk the course prior to starting.

 Riders will be whistled off the obstacle if they refuse an obstacle or appear unsafe to continue.
 Each rider will be given 3 refusals at EACH obstacle.
 A refusal is when the horse steps backwards and/or refuses to cross obstacle.

-Each horse and rider will be judged on 16 obstacles and no horse ride combo that does not complete the whole course shall place over a horse that does ALL 16 obstacles.
+Each horse and rider will be judged on 16 obstacles and no horse/ rider combo that does not complete the whole course shall place over a horse that does 16 obstacles.

 Judges decision is final on all obstacles